 - Instant assistance

-These are basic customer expectations and in case you are failing to meet these, chances are that your business may witness increased customer churn rate.
+These are basic customer expectations, and in case you are failing to meet these, chances are that your business may witness an increased customer churn rate.

 2. Lack of a Great Customer Support